daerduoCarey/pt2pc/hierinsseg/README.md

 ## To run the code

-Download the pre-trained models and meta-files [HERE](http://download.cs.stanford.edu/orion/kaichun/hierinsseg_resources.zip)
+Download the pre-trained models and meta-files [HERE](http://download.cs.stanford.edu/orion/kaichun/hierinsseg_resources.zip) and unzip it here to get a folder `resources`.

 Prepare your point-cloud (normalized in a unit sphere, consistently oriented as the PartNet data) and put them into the folder `data`, and then run